Meeji/EcsDemo/README.md

 }
 ```

-A component extends one of the abstract Component, UpdatableComponent or AsyncUpdatableComponent classes.
+A component extends one of the abstract ```Component```, ```UpdatableComponent``` or ```AsyncUpdatableComponent``` classes.
 (Note that AsyncUpdatableComponent extends UpdatableComponent which itself extends Component).
 The Initialise() method is for any initialisation logic that requires access to the ECS container or associated entity.
 HasName does not have to access either so the method is empty.

 Retrieving an Entity's name looks like:
 ```cs